Welcome to The DTS Files for Interior Designers

 Sensory-focused Design, also known as Atmospheric Design, focuses on ways people can experience interior spaces through their other four senses, in addition to sight.
 Intentionally adding elements that trigger smell, touch, hearing, and taste can greatly impact the experience of being in a specific space, making it emotionally resonant for the person.

-HEAR FROM SOME OF OUR MEMBERS:
+HEAR FROM SOME OF OUR READERS:

 PRICING PLAYBOOK for INTERIOR DESIGNERS